-Anesthesia assistance used in 8.7 percent of colonoscopiesFebruary 8th, 2013 in Diseases, Conditions, Syndromes /
+Anesthesia assistance used in 8.7 percent of colonoscopiesFebruary 8, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Anesthesia assistance is used in 8.7 percent of outpatient colonoscopies, with wide regional variation, but its use does not affect patient risk or outcomes, according to research published in the February issue of Gastroenterology.

 To evaluate the rate and predictors of anesthesia assistance in outpatient colonoscopy, Jason A. Dominitz, M.D., of the VA Puget Sound Health Care System in Seattle, and colleagues conducted a retrospective study using a 20 percent sample of Medicare administrative claims submitted during 2003, involving 328,177 adults aged 66 years and older who underwent outpatient colonoscopy examination.